Everyone knows or has heard about the three Rs. But what do they really mean??

 Recycle

-If you can not (or have not) reduced or reused first, then consider whether your item can be recycled.
-In Cuyahoga County, certain items can be recycled curbside and others need to be dropped off at retail stores, city service departments or other business locations.
+If you cannot reduce or reuse first, consider whether your item can be recycled.
+In Cuyahoga County, depending on the community you live in, certain items can be placed in your curbside recycling bin or cart.
+Other items can be recycled in a drop-off at retail stores, city service departments, or other business locations.

-If a community does not have a curbside program, there may be city drop-off bins available for residents.
-Some local businesses, schools and nonprofits host drop-off recycling containers for paper or other items.
+If a community does not have a curbside program, there may be recycling drop-off bins available for residents.
+Some local businesses, schools, and nonprofits host drop-off recycling containers for paper or other items.